bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-The building block view shows the static decomposition of the system into building blocks (modules, components, subsystems, classes, interfaces, packages, libraries, frameworks, layers, partitions, tiers, functions, macros, operations, data structures, …) as well as their dependencies (relationships, associations, …)
+"The building block view shows the static decomposition of the system into building blocks (modules, components, subsystems, classes, interfaces, packages, libraries, frameworks, layers, partitions, tiers, functions, macros, operations, data structures, …) as well as their dependencies (relationships, associations, …)

 This view is mandatory for every architecture documentation.
-In analogy to a house this is the *floor plan*.
+In analogy to a house this is the *floor plan*."

+The PictShare system is structured into several key modules: User Interface, Application Server, Database, and External APIs (like Pixlr and social media integrations).
+Each module has distinct responsibilities and interacts with others to provide the app's functionalities.

 <div class="formalpara-title">